Board

 Philip Lynn

-Philip is a representative for the Saskatchewan Cattlemen’s Association on the board and a member of the Animal Health and Domestic Agriculture Policy and Regulations Committees.
+Philip is a representative for the Saskatchewan Cattle Association on the board and a member of the Animal Health and Care and Domestic Agriculture Policy and Regulations Committees.
 He got involved with CCA to assist in maintaining a viable and competitive Canadian beef industry, hoping to be part of the solution to many industry issues.
 Philip’s goals are to allow our beef producers to be competitive within national and international markets with common sense policies and regulations.

 Philip is currently on the Saskatchewan Cattle Feeders Association (SCFA).
 He is also a past District Representative and past SCFA rep on the Saskatchewan Cattlemen’s Association.
 He is currently a member of the Saskatchewan Cattlemen’s Association and Saskatchewan Stock Growers Association.
 Additionally, he is an alumnus of the Canada’s Outstanding Young Farmers Program.